KidPudel/Iggy-s-Vault/languages/golang/methods.md

 func (t LockedParameterOrOwner) FunctionName(...p Params) error {}
 ```

-there are no such thing as objects or behavior in computer, there are only data and procedures/functions
+there are no such thing as objects or behavior in computer, there are only data and procedures that manipulate on that data

 But it is nice to define some *boundaries*, when there are some "exclusive" procedures happening with one data structure, that acts as pivot.
 So this is a way of associating procedurals for some specific data structure.

+So here methods, are just plane procedures that are ***scoped*** for ***specific data structures***

+Because golang is service language, where data structures are more central and advanced part

 To define outline for the procedures we can achieve it by attaching non negotiable/**locked** (different from necessary) parameter that acts as the owner data structure/type and also makes it exclusive to that type.